MJoergen/ym2151/Episodes/ep05_Phase_Envelope_Generator/README.md

 values (received from the configurator module).
 This calculation is a simple shift by three bits.

-Furthermore there is a seemingly rather arbitrary delay of three clock cycles.
+Furthermore there is a seemingly rather arbitrary delay of two clock cycles.
 This is because the input to the calc\_sine module expects the attenuation level and the phase value to be available simultaneously.
 So the Phase Generator and the Envelope Generator are required to have the same latency.